 One problem is that a well-crafted phishing site will be visually identical to the original site.
-Indeed, the sole telltale sign of a well-crafted site may only be that its domain name is incorrect.
-The new user-centric antiphishing method of domain highlighting [12] exploits this: it visually enhances the domain name portion of the web address in the browser's address bar.
-Figure 1 illustrates how domain highlighting is incorporated in the default interface of recent releases of Google Chrome (top) and Microsoft's Internet Explorer [12] (bottom).
+Indeed, the sole telltale sign of such a site may only be that its domain name is incorrect, something users can easily miss (e.g., [6].
+The new user-centric anti-phishing method of domain highlighting [15] exploits this: it visually enhances the domain name portion of the web address in the browser's address bar.
+Figure 1 illustrates how domain highlighting is incorporated in the default interface of recent releases of Google Chrome (top) and Microsoft's Internet Explorer [15] (bottom).
 In both cases, the host domain is drawn in black, while the rest of the address is rendered in gray.
-The only visible difference between the two browsers is that Explorer does not highlight the "www" prefix.
-Domain highlighting is based on two assumptions which, if correct, would make this method a critical anti-phishing measure:
+The